Mwajiduddin/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b13.png" height="70%" width="85%"/>
 </p>

-In order to ping to our Ubuntu VM we need to retrieve it private IP address which can be found in our Azure account and clicking on our Ubuntu VM in Virtual machines.
+In order to ping to our Ubuntu VM we need to retrieve its private IP address which can be found in our Azure account and clicking on our Ubuntu VM in Virtual machines.
 After copying the private IP address, go back to your Windows VM, open Powershell from the Windows search bar and type in "ping (private IP address)" and press Enter.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b14.png" />